rleber/bun/doc/readme.md

    - "bun rm"       Remove a file from the archive
    - "bun scrub"    Clean up tabs etc.
    - "bun unpack"   Decode a file
-9. Optionally, use "bun archive extract" to extract files from the archive and place them in a library.
+9. Optionally, use "bun archive decode" to decode files from the archive and place them in a library.
-10. Use the "bun library" commands to reorganize the extracted files
+10. Use the "bun library" commands to reorganize the decoded files